 People can find out several years later, often when they are turned down for a mortgage or for a tenancy agreement, about a CCJ for a parking ticket or an old utility bill where the court papers were sent to a previous address.

-If a CCJ is paid within 30 days it doesn’t affect your credit record, but there is no mechanism to delete a CCJ from a credit record when someone has paid a CCJ when they found out about it.
+A CCJ paid within a month doesn’t affect your credit record, but there is no mechanism to delete a CCJ from a credit record when someone has paid a CCJ when they found out about it.
 The set-aside procedure to cancels a CCJ is expensive, cumbersome and may not work.
-Often a consumer’s first reaction is to pay the CCJ as soon as possible, after which it can’t be set-aside.

 How long should problems show on a credit record?